Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 A “Dining Room” sign is above the entrance to the restaurant and the piano bar is immediately to the left.
 Make sure to not miss the vibrant bar area before dinner and listen to the music played on the piano.
 Believe me, it’s not your typical bar lounge music.
 These musicians are no ordinary piano players, one wrote musical scores for Eastwood’s movies and another played Carnegie Hall.

 I munched on shrimp corn fritters and a prime rib sandwich and chatted with a man who comes in often.
-Truly a neighborhood eatery, regulars stop in for a drink, sing along and share their stories of the day with one another.
+Truly a neighborhood eatery, regulars stop in for a drink, sing along, and share their stories of the day with one another.
 A part of the notable atmosphere is an old caricature drawing on the wall showing many of the locals singing around the piano.

 Shrimp-Corn Fritters - The Restaurant at Mission Ranch